 first time around?

 The very first thing you will need to do is choose which API will suit your needs.

 The C++ SDK is what is used internally by the development team to write all our product’s functionalities.
 It is robust reliable and the obvious choice for commercial plugins.
 The C++ SDK offers the most extended capabilities of all APIs.
 Yet, if you are new in software development the learning curve may be a bit too steep.
 Then you probably want to have a look at the scripting languages.

-Mélange is a bit different, as it provides means to exchange data with the “outside world”.
+Cineware is a bit different, as it provides means to exchange data with the “outside world”.
 It can be downloaded on this site.